ChrstphrHll/npc_gen/students/Barak Felaern.md

   int: 9
   str: 12
   wis: 11
-track: Protection
-trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
-trait1: Playful
-trait2: Noncommittal
 year: 2
+guild: Fiesn
+partyID: 27
 ---
 # Barak Felaern
 ---
 ### Description
 - 2nd year Kenku Monk in Fiesn
-- striped, Pale Green eyes, and Dark Blue skin
+- striped, Green eyes, and Dark Blue skin
 - Is Playful and Noncommittal, and has Order as their ideal

 ### Organizations